kushyzee/100-days-of-code/log.md

 **Today's progress**: started a new project today

 **Thoughts**: I completed the CSS grid lesson in freecodecamp and i have started working on the last cerfication project which involves building a personal portfolio website.
 I am in the process of gathering ideas on how to go about it by looking at different portfolios to get inspiration from them

+### Day 16: June 27.
+2022

+**Today's progress**: I started working on the personal portfolio website

+**Thoughts**: After getting inspiration from other portfolios and sketching the design with a pen on a plain paper, I started building the portfolio website.

+***Link(s) to work**: [GitHub commits](https://github.com/kushyzee/personal-portfolio/commit/0ed33be2a7c5a0ada8137d8e0f184c684f3e89db)